WHAT IS OZEMPIC (SEMAGLUTIDE)? AND CAN IT HELP YOU LOSE WEIGHT?

 The FDA approved Ozempic for the treatment of diabetes based on evidence from seven clinical trials of 4087 patients with type 2 diabetes mellitus (DM).

-After that, clinical trials showed Ozempic (semaglutide) helps people lose weight.
+Since then, clinical trials have shown that Ozempic (semaglutide) helps people lose weight.

 A large double-blind trial investigated whether semaglutide can help adults with obesity or those who are significantly overweight lose weight.